percona/percona-xtradb-cluster/doc/source/configure.rst

    .. seealso::

-      More information about the security settings in |PXC|
+      More information about the security settings in Percona XtraDB Cluster
          - :ref:`security`
 	 - :ref:`encrypt-traffic`
 	 - :ref:`ssl-auto-conf`